gillian-guide/gillian-guide.github.io/docs/en/optimization.md

     <h3>Instructions</h3>

     1. Go to the latest [DXVK-Sarek release page](https://github.com/pythonlover02/dxvk-Sarek/releases/latest).
-        - If experiencing issues with this fork, you can also use [dxvk-async 1.10.3](https://github.com/Sporif/dxvk-async/releases/tag/1.10.3) or [official DXVK 1.10.3](https://github.com/doitsujin/dxvk/releases/tag/1.10.3) instead.
+        - If experiencing issues with this fork, you can also use [dxvk-async 1.10.3](https://github.com/Sporif/dxvk-async/releases/tag/1.10.3) instead.
-    2. Download the :material-zip-box:`dxvk-sarek-async-1.10.x.tar.gz` archive.
+    2. Download the :material-zip-box:`dxvk-sarek-dyasync-vx.x.x.tar.gz` archive.
-    3. After downloading, open the archive and navigate to :material-folder: ==dxvk-sarek-async-1.10.3\\x32\\==
+    3. After downloading, open the archive and navigate to :material-folder: ==dxvk-sarek-dyasync-vx.x.x\\x32\\==
     4. Extract :fontawesome-solid-gears:`d3d9.dll` into the game folder.
 If you want to retain FusionFix's toggle functionality, rename the file to :fontawesome-solid-gears:`vulkan.dll` first.

 ??? question "Why not :fontawesome-solid-gears:`dxgi.dll` or other files in the folder?"